Atlanta Deportation Lawyer

-If the arrested individual overstayed their visa or entered the country illegally and is within 100 miles of the border, they can be made to leave immediately.
+If the arrested individual overstays their visa or enters the country illegally and is within 100 miles of the border, they or can be made to leave immediately.
 This is called expedited removal, and it happens shortly after the arrest.
 The ordered individual can’t be appealed.
 However, the individual can ask for the government to review and stop the order.

 Notice to Appear (NTA)

-An individual who doesn’t go through the expedited removal will go through the traditional court process.
+An individual who doesn’t go through expedited removal will go through the traditional court process.
 They will receive an NTA, which explains the reason for removal.
-The person is given 10 days to appear in immigration court.
+The person is given ten days to appear in immigration court.

 The arrested individual may be detained in a contracted prison or detention center until their deportation is processed.
-ICE will assess the individual’s safety and security risk and decide if they are a flight risk who needs to be detained.
-An Atlanta GA deportation attorney will advocate on your behalf here, in contrast to the story being presented by ICE.
+ICE will assess the individual’s safety and security risk and decide if they are a flight risk that needs to be detained.
+An Atlanta, GA, deportation attorney will advocate on your behalf here, in contrast to the story being presented by ICE.

 Some people may decide to leave the country voluntarily after receiving a Notice to Appear.
 If the person does leave, they must follow strict guidelines.